vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 Sunday, the reason was that it had already gotten hot by the time I was ready to go jogging.
 On Monday, the reason was that I was multiplexing with meetings and other work obligations.

+## 2025-09-09 onward: skipping of various exercises in light of blood tests

+On Tuesday 2025-09-09, I skipped all exercises in preparation for blood tests the next day.
+I continued skipping exercises the next day (Wednesday 2025-09-10).

+On Thursday 2025-09-11, I resumed jogging.

+On Friday 2025-09-12, I resumed hand gripper exercises in both hands.